wildlyinaccurate/second/packages/second/README.md

 # Second

+Second is a framework for building and rendering React components on the server.
+It provides a higher-order data component that enables UI components to declare their data dependencies.
+Second ensures that all data dependencies are met before completing a render cycle.
+Components that require interactivity in the browser can be dehydrated with their original props, and rehydrated in the browser.

-This is a convenience wrapper interface around the following Second components:
+This package is a convenience wrapper interface around the following Second components:

 - [second-container](../packages/second-container)
 - [second-dehydrator](../packages/second-dehydrator)